Philip John Lee: Career in the UK

 He gave many recitals in Britain, including the Wigmore Hall and the Purcell Room, as well as performances on radio and television.
 In 1969 he released an album, "Flamenco Guitar", on the now defunct Music for Pleasure label, recorded with engineer John Boyden in Conway Hall using a pair of AKG microphones and a Revox tape recorded at 15ips.
 It was a best seller, selling over a quarter of a million copies.

 Later career

 Over the following years he went on to record several other albums.
 In 1989 he moved to the United States where he lived and performed in Los Angeles for ten years.
-In 1999 he published an album entitled The LA Concert.

-In that year he returned to England, to live in West London, where he gave lessons to many pupils.
+In 1999 he published an album entitled The LA Concert and returned to England the same year, settling in West London, where he taught many students.
 Many other modern guitarists have given renderings of his pieces, and he is now being discovered by younger players.

-Philip John Lee died on 3 March 2010, aged 64.
-Following his death, Classical Guitar magazine published a six-page compilation of tributes to his career, including a long memoir by Paco Peña.
+Lee died on 3 March 2010 at the age of 64.
+After his passing, Classical Guitar magazine published a six-page compilation of tributes to his career, including a long memoir by Paco Peña.